-Mitigation Measure BIO-5: Minimize Impacts on Western Pond Turtle
+Mitigation Measure BIO-5: Minimize Impacts on Northwestern Pond Turtle

-DWR and its construction contractor(s) will implement the following measures to minimize impacts on western pond turtle:
+DWR and its construction contractor(s) will implement the following measures to minimize impacts on northwestern pond turtle:

-- Ground disturbance (e.g., grading, disking, road construction or similar activities that could disturb or crush western pond turtles and their nests) will be avoided, if possible, within 200 feet of potentially suitable western pond turtle nesting or aquatic habitat, as determined by a qualified biologist.
+- Ground disturbance (e.g., grading, disking, road construction or similar activities that could disturb or crush northwestern pond turtles and their nests) will be avoided, if possible, within 200 feet of potentially suitable northwestern pond turtle nesting or aquatic habitat, as determined by a qualified biologist.
 This 200-foot buffer, or another buffer approved in consultation with CDFW, will be marked in the field by a qualified biologist using temporary fencing, high-visibility flagging, or other means that are equally effective in clearly delineating the buffers. - Project activities that could result in ground disturbance will not occur within the buffer to the extent feasible.
 If such activities must occur in buffers, a buffer of reduced width will be established (in consultation with CDFW) by a qualified biologist, marked, and avoided during maintenance activities in that location.
-All ground-disturbing project activities occurring within the buffer will be monitored by a qualified biologist who would be either on-call or on-site, as appropriate to reduce impacts. - If western pond turtles are observed in the project area, DWR will stop work within approximately 200 feet of the turtle, and a qualified biologist will be notified immediately.
+All ground-disturbing project activities occurring within the buffer will be monitored by a qualified biologist who would be either on-call or on-site, as appropriate to reduce impacts. - If northwestern pond turtles are observed in the project area, DWR will stop work within approximately 200 feet of the turtle, and a qualified biologist will be notified immediately.
 If possible, the turtle will be allowed to leave on its own and the qualified biologist will remain in the area until the biologist deems his or her presence no longer necessary to ensure that the turtle is not harmed.
 Alternatively, the qualified biologist may capture and relocate the turtle, unharmed and with prior CDFW approval, to suitable downstream habitat at least 200 feet away.
-If the turtle does not voluntarily leave the project area and cannot be captured and relocated unharmed, project activities within approximately 200 feet of the turtle will not resume, and CDFW will be consulted to identify the next steps, if needed.
+If the turtle does not voluntarily leave the project area and cannot be captured and relocated unharmed, project activities within approximately 200 feet of the turtle will not resume, and CDFW will be consulted to identify the next steps, if needed. - If Project proponent would like to relocate northwestern pond turtle away from the Project area, Project proponent shall prepare a Relocation Plan.
+The Plan shall include, but not be limited to: - a discussion of the species and habitat features; - a schedule for survey and monitoring species presence; - methods to capture, handle, and relocate individuals or habitat features out of the Project area; - names and qualifications of biologists who will handle the species, including the appropriate handling authorization; - specifications for Wildlife Exclusion fencing, if appropriate, which may be installed to exclude the wildlife species from the Project area;